Programme I:nterior

 Bar.Begemot / Social experiment: dystopian, with a touch of anarchism.
 Functioning bar inside a private flat - that of an architect.

-The Cabinet of All Functions / Apartment conversion as spatial manifesto.
+The Cabinet of All Functions / Apartment conversion as a spatial manifesto.

 The Shelving House / Pinewood structure within a loft - both shelf and structure.